 How to cook with these:

-Add some mashed anchovies or salmon, seasoned with lime and chilli flakes, to your lunch.
-Alternatively, a handful of nuts or drizzle of extra virgin olive oil makes a great meal addition to help support a healthy mindset.
+Add mashed anchovies or salmon to your lunch, seasoned with lime and chili flakes.
+Alternatively, a handful of nuts or a drizzle of extra virgin olive oil makes a great meal addition to help support a healthy mindset.

 What does it do?